 Let’s walk through how using gratitude journal prompts will ramp up your life enjoyment level — even if nothing else changes around you.
 You really can take your life from humdrum to happy by harnessing the power of gratitude, thankfulness, and positivity to transform your mindset.

-Seriously, one of the best habits you can choose to take up this year is gratitude journaling.
+Seriously, one of the best habits you can choose to take up this year is using journal writing prompts — and in particular, gratitude journaling.

 Maybe you find yourself trudging through a pool of negative thinking.
 Maybe life feels blah or off-kilter.
 The best way to pull yourself out of the muck is with deliberate gratitude expressed through writing.

 Practiced regularly, gratitude will ground you and help you focus on the best things in life… and possibly discover the good within the difficult.

 One way to practice gratitude is by vocalizing appreciation for things you’re grateful for.
 However, you will effect a more powerful change by taking pen to paper (or fingers to keyboard) and actually writing.

 Reflecting and writing with gratitude helps you form the positive thoughts that you put out into the world.